 Generic Name: perindopril

 Note: This page contains information about the side effects of perindopril.
 Some of the dosage forms included on this document may not apply to the brand name Aceon.

 Not all side effects for Aceon may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 Applies to perindopril: oral tablet

-Along with its needed effects, perindopril (the active ingredient contained in Aceon) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by perindopril (the active ingredient contained in Aceon).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking perindopril:More common
+You should check with your doctor immediately if any of these side effects occur when taking perindopril:More common

 - Body aches or pain